- Pleasanton Water

 - Avoid sudden large rate increases by implementing gradual, predictable adjustments over time

-2. When was the last time Pleasanton conducted a sewer rate study?
+When was the last time Pleasanton conducted a sewer rate study?

 The last comprehensive sewer rate review was completed in 2022, when the City adopted the current sewer rate schedule and authorized annual adjustments based on the Consumer Price Index (CPI) rather than conducting a full cost-of-service reevaluation each year.

-3. Why is it important that Pleasanton conduct a comprehensive sewer rate study now?
+Why is it important that Pleasanton conduct a comprehensive sewer rate study now?

-A key driver for this timing is compliance with the State Water Resources Control Board’s requirements under the Sewer System Management Plan (SSMP) framework.
-The SSMP requires agencies like Pleasanton to not only maintain and operate their sewer systems properly, but also to demonstrate ongoing financial and capital planning capacity to support system maintenance, rehabilitation, and spill prevention.
-In other words, regulatory compliance is not limited to field operations.
-It also requires that the City have a documented, sustainable funding strategy to implement the SSMP over time.
+A key driver for this timing is compliance with the State Water Resources Control Board’s requirements under the SSMP framework.
+The SSMP requires agencies, like Pleasanton, to not only properly maintain and operate their sewer systems, but also to demonstrate ongoing financial and capital planning capacity to support system maintenance, rehabilitation, and spill prevention.
+In other words, regulatory compliance requires that the City maintain a documented, sustainable funding strategy to implement the SSMP over time.

-4. What does the sewer rate pay for?
+What does the sewer rate pay for?

-Sewer rates support system-wide requirements such as:
+More specifically, sewer rates support system-wide requirements such as:

 - Regulatory compliance and reporting under State and federal wastewater permits